Jeshan04/pancard_tampering_detection/readme.md

-# How to Run the Application
+# How to Run the App on your system.

 Welcome to Pancard Tampering Detection webapp.
 Below are the steps to get it up and running on your local machine.